SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 After the Procedure

-After surgery, you may need to stay in the hospital overnight so that you can be watched for any signs of bleeding, stroke, or poor blood flow to your brain.
+After the procedure, you may need to stay in the hospital overnight so that you can be watched for any signs of bleeding, stroke, or poor blood flow to your brain.
 You may be able to go home the same day if your procedure is done early in the day and you are doing well.
 Your provider will talk to you about how to care for yourself at home.

 Outlook (Prognosis)